and how to use it as a marketing advantage!

 Canned questions are fine but use them as thought starters.
 Let customers talk to you and tell you, in their own words, what they see, hear and feel.

 To become a useful tool, data must be transformed into information that can help drive strategic direct marketing programs and financial decisions.
 To minimize manual data collection and conserve resources, a company should focus on metrics from readily available data.

 In today’s direct and digital marketing, data can be relied upon to capture information needed to drive decisions.
-The idea of having a good marketing automation tool to capture more data at a reasonable price is a worthwhile investment.
+The idea of having a good marketing automation tool to capture more data at a reasonably price is a worthwhile investment.